 Patio Sandstone Floor

 Turquoise is a known substance.
-However the word turquoise, dates back to the 17th century and is derived from the French word “Turques” for Turks, because the mineral was brought to Europe from Turkey.
+However, the word turquoise, dates back to the 17th century and is derived from the French word “Turques” for Turks.
+That’s because the mineral was brought to Europe from Turkey.

-African Turquoise varies from Gemstones to Beads.
+Additionally, African Turquoise varies from Gemstones to Beads.
 Each bead is unique with a different glow, sole lines and flecks.
-Smudged in brown and green to manifest shades of nature’s magic.
+They are smudged in brown and green to manifest shades of nature’s magic.

 African Turquoise Stone